Waddle30/Waddle30.github.io/_posts/2018-05-13-IT-Lesson-1:-Coding-on-a-snake.md

 <table>
   <tr>
-    <th>Lesson Review</th>
+    <td>Lesson Review</td>
   </tr>
   <tr>
-    <th>How did I learn?
-What strategies were effective? </th>
+    <td>How did I learn?
+What strategies were effective? </td>
   </tr>
   <tr>
     <td>Today, we started doing python, on codecademy.
 Unlike fuze, we did this by ourselves.
 Since I wasn't there last week, I had some catching up to do.
 I put my head down and was completing the sections fast, with a bit of help from Conor, the person I was sitting next to.
-I ended on section 14 of area.</td>
+I ended on section 14 of area 1.</td>
   </tr>
   <tr>
-    <th>What limited my learning?
-Which habits do I need to work on? </th>
+    <td>What limited my learning?
+Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>what limited my learning was the fact that I started one week later than others.
 I quickly had to set up an account on codecademy.
 However, I managed to almost complete section one, which I am quite happy with.</td>
   </tr>
   <tr>
-    <th>What will I change for next time?
-How will I improve my learning?</th>
+    <td>What will I change for next time?
+How will I improve my learning?</td>
   </tr>
   <tr>
     <td>next time, I won’t have to set up an account, and since I know what I’m doing in python, I can hopefully complete area 2 in python on codecademy.</td>